syphon-org/syphon/contributing.md

 # Contributing To Syphon

-When contributing to this repository, please first read this document fully before beginning to produce any material work for Syphon.
+When contributing to this repository, first read and agree with the contents of this document fully before beginning to produce any material work for Syphon.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+We have a code of conduct, please follow it in all your interactions with the project.

 ## 1. [Code of Conduct](./docs/code-of-conduct.md)